 Specific Guidance

 Operator license conditions are contained in 10 CFR 55.53 and 10 CFR 55.59, and include requalification training attendance, maintaining an active license, and medical fitness.
 This inspection activity should be performed primarily during the on-site portion of this inspection.
-However, prior to the on-site review: (1) obtain a list of all the licensed operators at the site and a list of all licensed operator medical restrictions, if any ; (2) preselect licensed operators for review of their medical records, (refer to paragraph 4 below); and (3) review the selected licensed operators’ medical information contained in their 10 CFR Part 55 individual docket files (available from the Operator Licensing Assistant).
+However, prior to the on-site review: (1) obtain a list of all the licensed operators at the site (RPS OL Report 9) and a list of all licensed operator medical restrictions, if any (RPS OL Report 14); (2) preselect licensed operators for review of their medical records, (refer to paragraph 4 below); and (3) review the selected licensed operators’ medical information contained in their 10 CFR Part 55 individual docket files (available from the Operator Licensing Assistant).
 Additional guidance for performing this inspection activity is presented in NUREG-1021, “Operator Licensing Examination Standards for Power Reactors,” Section ES-605.

 1. For one complete operating crew of licensed operators, review the following: